 Applicants should submit (as a single pdf file) the following:

 1. a two-page extended abstract that summarizes the research problem being investigated, the specific contributions made, and directions for the remaining work.
-The extended abstract has to be formatted using the IJCAI 2-column format, and is strictly limited to 2 pages, including references.
+The extended abstract has to be formatted using the IJCAI 2-column format (downloadable here), and is strictly limited to 2 pages, including references.
+Submissions are not double blind, which means the author name and affiliation should be included.
 When writing it remember that the audience is knowledgeable about AI, but not necessarily in the narrow topic of your thesis.
 Be sure to introduce the content at a level that the general IJCAI audience can understand it, but also include enough low-level details for the experts to understand your unique contributions.

 Accepted extended abstracts will be published in the IJCAI Proceedings and be presented briefly at the doctoral consortium.